Home » Child Support » Mum Ordered To Pay Back $4,142.73 In Child Support

 Lying to child support primarily involves providing false information or withholding vital details to the Child Support Agency.

 This could relate to income, living circumstances, employment status, or other pertinent details.
-For instance, a mother lying to get child support may misrepresent her income or exaggerate expenses to receive higher support payments.
+For instance, a mother lying to get child support may misrepresent her income or exaggerate expenses to receive higher child support payments.

 How Does the Child Support Agency Verify Information?